NormanTUD/OmniOpt/README.md

 ## Install from pypi

-This may not use the latest version.
+This may not use the bleeding-edge version, but if you get the version from here it means, the test suite has completety tested it properly.

 ```command
 pip3 install omniopt2
 ```

-## Install from repo
+## Install from repo (bleeding edge, may contain untested changes)

 ```command
 pip3 install -e git+https://github.com/NormanTUD/OmniOpt2.git#egg=OmniOpt2